otjones/thesis/README.md

 - **Export:** Runs the export sequence to save to disk the .GEO .SRC and .REC files and the room configuration description files (if uncommented in code)
 - **Build Instructions:** Exports .TXT files to describe which sources and recievers are in which room, using the bounding box empty.

-### Scene setup and code dependancies
+### Scene setup

-- GEO scene collection for all exportable geometry.
+- **GEO** scene collection for all exportable geometry.
 Geometry should be clean with no overlapping vertices
-- SRC scene collection for all exportable sound sources.
+- **SRC** scene collection for all exportable sound sources.
 Naming: S\_{source number}\_{directivity file}, e.g. "S_0_omni.SD0"
-- REC scene collection for all exportable sound recievers.
+- **REC** scene collection for all exportable sound recievers.
 Naming: R\_{reciever number}, e.g. "R_0"
-- TAR scene collection for all sound source target (used for source direction).
+- **TAR** scene collection for all sound source target (used for source direction).
 Naming: T\_{source number}, e.g. "T_0"
-- BOUNDS scene collection for bounding box empty object around the room.
+- **BOUNDS** scene collection for bounding box empty object around the room.
 Naming: name of room, when exporting multiple rooms at once indices are appended.

+### Code dependancies

+Assets blend file and materials txt file must be in the _assets path_ set within the UI panel.
+Parts of the code will not run if any of the required inputs are missing, most major errors will be printed in the UI panel.

+### blender-implement.py

+Script to simply load an implementation json file and hide/show relavent panels.